NbAiLab/notram/guides/nb_nn_balanced_corpus.md

 # Balanced Norwegian Bokmål and Norwegian Nynorsk Corpus
-This is a balanced Nynorsk-Bokmål corpus created specifically for doing machine translations or other NLP tasks requiring balancing between the two language variants.
+This is a balanced Nynorsk-Bokmål corpus created as part of the JAX/Flax + ) 🤗 Community Week specifically for doing machine translations or other NLP tasks requiring balancing between the two language variants.
 The corpus has the same amount of data from both languages

 The balancing is done both across the language variants.
 In addition we have tried to make sure that we have gotten about the same amount of data from each source.
 The corpus is randomized.